pratixashah/Hawaii-s-Climate-Analysis/README.md

   - When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.

 # Temperature Analysis(temp_analysis_bonus_1_starter.ipynb)
-- Identify the average temperature in June at all stations across all available years in the dataset.
+- Identifys the average temperature in June at all stations across all available years in the dataset.
 Same for December temperature.
-- Use the t-test to determine whether the difference in the means, if any, is statistically significant.
+- Used the t-test to determine whether the difference in the means, if any, is statistically significant.
-- Use the calc_temps function to calculate the min, avg, and max temperatures for trip using the matching dates from a previous year.
+- Used the calc_temps function to calculate the min, avg, and max temperatures for trip using the matching dates from a previous year.
-- Plot the min, avg, and max temperature from your previous query as a bar chart.
+- Ploted the min, avg, and max temperature from your previous query as a bar chart.

 # Daily Rainfall Average(temp_analysis_bonus_2_starter.ipynb)
-- Calculate the rainfall per weather station using the previous year’s matching dates.
+- Calculates the rainfall per weather station using the previous year’s matching dates.
-  - Sort this in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.
+  - Sorted this in descending order by precipitation amount and list the station, name, latitude, longitude, and elevation.
-- Calculate the daily normals.
+- Calculates the daily normals.
 Normals are the averages for the min, avg, and max temperatures.
-- Load the list of daily normals into a Pandas DataFrame.
+- Loaded the list of daily normals into a Pandas DataFrame.
-- Use Pandas to plot an area plot for the daily normals.
+- Used Pandas to plot an area plot for the daily normals.